ianrastall/text-utils/books/ada/book-ada-05.md

    Size => 2;  -- Specify storage size in bits
 ```

-This specifies that the type should use exactly 2 bits of storage, which is valuable for embedded systems with memory constraints.
+This specifies that the type should use exactly 2 bits of storage, which is
+valuable for embedded systems with memory constraints.

-#### Real-World Example: Aerospace System
+#### Real-World Example: Aircraft Control Enumeration Types

 In an aircraft control system: